Getting Started#

 This minimal model runs with just a title and one compartment with default values:

-from pycfast import CFASTModel, Compartments, SimulationEnvironment
+from pycfast import CFASTModel, Compartment, SimulationEnvironment

 model = CFASTModel(